 - i.
-Strengthen KAGRC to produce and distribute appropriate and affordable animal genetic resources - ii.
-Establish an animal resources gene bank. - iii.
+Strengthen KAGRC to produce and distribute appropriate and affordable animal genetic resources. - ii.
+Consolidate the operational public animal breeding functions under KAGRC. - iii.
+Strengthen KAGRC to establish a national animal resources gene bank. - iv.
 Develop a legislative framework to anchor the functions of KAGRC in an Act of Parliament.